Hamburger

 Stamp duty and real estate transfer tax are applicable in Mozambique.

 Stamp duty is due on all documents, contracts, books, papers and acts established by law that occurred in Mozambique.
 Stamp duty is also due in case of documents or acts entered into outside the national territory when they are presented in Mozambique for any legal purpose.
-Apart from specific rates that apply to transactions and documents specifically provided in the Stamp Duty Rates Table, there is a residual rate (200,00 MT) applicable in case of contracts, addenda, agreements or conventions, which are not specifically provided for therein.
+Apart from specific rates that apply to transactions and documents specifically provided in the Stamp Duty Rates Table, there is a residual rate (MT200,000) applicable in case of contracts, addenda, agreements or conventions, which are not specifically provided for therein.

 Real estate transfer tax is due in respect of the transfer, on an onerous basis, of the right of ownership or other incidental rights on real property; real property is understood to be “urban buildings” located within the national territory.